-A breast augmentation by New York City Plastic Surgeon, Dr. Steven Wallach can be performed using many different incisions; this includes placing the incision underneath the breast, along the border of the areola (periareolar), in the armpit, transabdominal (TABA), or transumbilical (TUBA).
+Breast augmentation by New York City Plastic Surgeon Dr. Steven Wallach can be performed using many different incisions; this includes placing the incision underneath the breast, along the border of the areola (periareolar), in the armpit, transabdominal (TABA), or transumbilical (TUBA).

 What is breast augmentation?

-A breast augmentation is any procedure that increases the size of the breasts.
-This is most commonly achieved with implants but it can also be achieved with fat grafting.
-What can breast augmentation do?
-Breast augmentation can increase the volume of the breast and provide great projection and more superior pole fullness.
+A breast augmentation surgery is any plastic surgery procedure that increases the size of the breasts.
+Breast enhancement is most commonly achieved with breast implants, but it can also be achieved with fat grafting.
+What can breast augmentation surgery procedures do?
+Breast augmentation can increase the volume offering breast enhancement and provide great projection and more superior pole fullness.
 What breast augmentation surgery can’t do?
-Breast augmentation surgery can not lift the breast to any great extent or tighten the skin envelope.
+Breast augmentation surgery cannot lift the breast to any great extent or tighten the skin envelope.
+An enhancement of both the breast size and shape can be achieved with a different breast surgery procedure, this is called the breast lift.

-A good candidate for breast augmentation is a person that desires larger breasts, has reasonable expectations, and has minimal to no sagging of the breasts.
+A good candidate for breast augmentation New York City is a person that desires larger breasts, has reasonable expectations, and has minimal to no sagging of the breasts.

 How much does breast augmentation cost?

-A breast augmentation fee will vary from doctor to doctor and in different parts of the country.
-In NYC, this may vary from $8k-$15K.
+A breast augmentation fee will vary from one plastic surgeon to another and in different parts of the country.
+In New York City, this may vary from $8k-$15K.

-What should I expect during a consultation for breast augmentation?
+What should I expect during a consultation for breast augmentation surgery?

-During a consultation in my office, you will first meet with me.
-This will include a full discussion of your goals, and then you will undergo a formal exam.
-After this is complete, a review of the various implant options , and surgical technique including incision locations, implant pocket location to name a few will be discussed.
-During this time all your questions will be answered as well.
+During a breast augmentation plastic surgery consultation in the office, you will first meet with Dr, Wallach.
+Your consultation with Dr. Wallach will include a full discussion of your goals, and then you will undergo a formal exam.
+After this is complete, your breast augmentation consultation will include a review of the various breast surgery implant options, and plastic surgery techniques including incision locations, implant pocket location to name a few will be discussed.
+During this consultation, Dr. Wallach will answer all your breast augmentation surgery questions.

-What questions should I ask my plastic surgeon about breast augmentation?
+What questions should I ask my plastic surgeon about breast augmentation surgery?

-I think that you should find out if your surgeon is board certified in plastic surgery.
-I also think that you should find out if your are a good candidate for the procedure.
-Where will the surgery take place.
-What kind of recovery to expect.
-What technique will be best for you.
+I think that you should find out if your breast augmentation surgeon is board certified in plastic surgery.
+I also think that you should find out if you are a good candidate for the breast surgery procedure.
+Where will the breast surgery take place?
+What kind of recovery to expect from the breast augmentation surgery?
+What breast surgery technique will be best for you.

 What types of breast implants are available?

-In the US, the two types of implants are either saline or silicone.
-At present, smooth walled implants are the only surface texture available, and then there are various shapes and sizes of implants to choose from.
+In the United States, the two types of breast augmentation implants are either saline breast implants or silicone breast implants.
+At present, smooth walled implants are the most common surface texture available, and then there are various shapes and sizes of implants to choose from for your cosmetic surgery procedure.

-Since the FDA approval of silicone gel implants in 2006, Dr. Wallach has been offering silicone gel implants in New York City along with saline-filled implants in Manhattan to all his breast augmentation patients.
+Since the FDA approval of silicone breast implants in 2006, New York plastic surgeon Dr. Wallach has been offering silicone implants in New York City along with saline-filled implants in Manhattan to all his breast augmentation patients who are seeking breast enhancement.
 Dr. Wallach, a New York City Plastic Surgeon, was a principal investigator in the original FDA approved study to use silicone gel-filled breast implants under specific criteria.
 He was also an active participant in the post-approval study for gel implants.
-Saline and silicone implants are very safe devices.
+Saline and silicone breast implants are very safe devices.
 If a saline implant ruptures, the sterile salt water will be absorbed by the patient’s body and the breast will appear flatter.
 One major disadvantage of the saline implant is that it is more palpable than a silicone implant.
-The silicone gel implant feels more natural than a saline implant.
-This more natural feel permits a greater number of silicone gel implants to be placed in a subglandular pocket, more so than the saline implants.
-However, if a silicone gel implant ruptures, the gel has to be removed along with the ruptured implant.
+The silicone implant feels more natural than a saline implant.
+This more natural feel permits a greater number of silicone implants to be placed in a subglandular pocket, more so than the saline implants.
+However, if a silicone implant ruptures, the gel must be removed along with the ruptured implant.

 Form-Stable Cohesive Gel Implants

 Form-stable cohesive gel implants are also called “Gummy Bear” breast implants.
-These are implants that are silicone gel but are cross-linked a bit differently than the more common gel implants so that they are more cohesive or solid for the breast augmentation procedure.
+These are silicone breast implants which are cross-linked a bit differently than the more common gel implants so that they are more cohesive or solid for the breast augmentation plastic surgery procedure.
 Therefore, if the implant shell ruptures, the gel inside will be stable in shape and will not ooze or leak.
-In fact, when the implants are cut with a scissor for demonstration purposes, the gel does not leak, it acts like Jello when sliced.
+In fact, when the implants are cut with a scissor for demonstration purposes, the gel does not leak.
+It acts like Jello when sliced.
 All three major manufacturers of breast implants have a form of form-stable cohesive implant.
-The two more popular implants being studied include Mentor’s CPG anatomic shaped implant, and Allergan’s Style 410.
+Two popular silicone breast implants being studied include Mentor’s CPG anatomic shaped implant, and Allergan’s Style 410.
 The implants are textured and have a teardrop shape.
-They are still not approved for general use and are only being used for research.
-Sientra is another breast implant company, and they were recently given FDA approval to sell their cohesive gel implants.
+Most textured implants are no longer available on the market.
+Sientra is another breast implant company, and they also have FDA approval to sell their cohesive gel implants in the United States.
 Advantages- no oozing if the implants rupture, there is potential for less rippling, and they may maintain their shape better than the less cohesive gel implants.
 Disadvantages- they may rotate on their side, they require a longer incision to insert them in the pocket, they feel less natural as compared to less cohesive gel implants, and they are more expensive than the less cohesive gel implants.

-There are many different shapes and sizes of implants, which allows for proper selection of the implant to match for the varying shapes and sizes of the patient’s chest.
+There are many different shapes and sizes of implants, which allows for proper selection of the implant to match the varying breast size and shape of the patients.
+When you schedule a consultation with a board certified and well experienced NYC breast augmentation surgeon, he will help you make ideal choices.
 Chest wall base diameter varies; this along with patient cup size volume will impact the choice of implant chosen for a given patient.
-That is why the manufacturers of the breast implants have moderate profile implants, moderate plus implants, and high profile implants.
+That is why the manufacturers of the breast implants have moderate profile implants, moderate plus implants, high profile implants and even ultra high profile implants..

 Textured vs. Smooth Implants

-There are many different varieties of implants available for New York City patients.
+There are many different varieties of implants available for New York City breast augmentation patients.
 There are smooth outer shell implants and textured outer shell implants.
 Textured implants were created to minimize the risk of capsular contractures that can develop after breast implant placement.
 The plastic surgery literature has conflicting reports about the efficacy of textured implants.
 In fact, with regards to capsular contracture rates, many plastic surgeons feel that there is no difference between textured and smooth implants.
-Some surgeons have reported that textured implants are more prone to develop noticeable ridging when implanted.
+Some plastic surgeons have reported that textured implants are more prone to develop noticeable ridging when implanted.
+More recently, most textured implants have been removed from the marketplace.

 Round vs. Anatomical (Biodimensional)

 Breast implants come in two shapes.
 Round implants are obviously round with no polarity (meaning no “up or down” position).
 Anatomical, sometimes referred to as biodimensional, have a “teardrop” shape to the implant.
 The anatomical implants were created to give a “more natural look” to the breasts, giving some upper pole fullness as well as a full lower pole.
-These implants have to be placed precisely in the breast pocket.
-This type of implant does have a polarity (an “up or down” position), and unfortunately has been known to turn.
+These implants require a precise implant placement in the breast pocket.
+This type of breast augmentation implant does have a polarity (an “up or down” position), and unfortunately has been known to turn.
 When the implant turns, it can make for a very unusual looking breast.

 Breast Implant Incision Options